hashicorp/vault/api/SPEC.md

 have to transmit their key in order to unseal the vault in a distributed fashion.

+## Transport

+The API is expected to be accessed over a TLS connection at all times, with a valid certificate that is verified by a well behaved client.

 ## Authentication

 Once the Vault is unsealed, every other operation requires